Xeranthemum annuum

 Xeranthemum annuum is a flowering plant species also known as annual everlasting or immortelle.
-It is native to eastern Europe and western Asia, is cultivated as a garden flower.
+It is native to eastern Europe and western Asia, and is cultivated as a garden flower.
 It has become naturalised in other parts of Europe.

 The immortelle is a symbol of eternity and immortality.
-It is an annual plant of dry, sunny lawns, slopes, vines, loess farms and karst bushes. pecies.
+It is an annual plant of dry, sunny lawns, slopes, vines, loess farms and karst bushes. species.
 The leaves are typically elongated, spear-like with a silvery-gray color, and the leaves are downy.
 Immortelles bloom during the summer months, from June to September, when the populations are a delightful pink-lilac flower field.

 Immortelle is easy to hold because it feels comfortable in dry, sunny conditions.